flutter/website/src/development/platform-integration/ios/apple-frameworks.md

 ### Flutter plugin overview
 When developing an app with Flutter, you can interact with system libraries using plugins.
-Plugins are Dart libraries that contain platform-specific code.
+Dart calls libraries that contain platform-specific code _plugins_.
 In the case of an iOS app,
 the platform code can be written in Objective-C or Swift.

-In your Dart code, you use the plugin's Dart API and behind the scenes the native plugin code will directly call the system library being used.
-This means that you can write the code to call the Dart API once, and it will work for all the platforms that the plugin has been written for.
+In your Dart code, you use the plugin's Dart API and behind the scenes the native plugin code directly calls the system library being used.
+This means that you can write the code to call the Dart API once, and it works for all platforms that the plugin supports.

-To learn more about plugins see [Using packages][].
+To learn more about plugins, see [Using packages][].
 This document links out to some commonly used plugins, and their examples, but there are thousands more available on [pub.dev][].
 And, if you can't find what you're looking for, you can create your own.

 ### Adding a plugin to your project
-When using Apple frameworks within your native project, you usually just need to import it into your Swift or Objective-C file.
+When using Apple frameworks within your native project, import it into your Swift or Objective-C file.

-In Flutter, you must first run `flutter pub add package_name` in the terminal, from the root of your project.
+Flutter requires you to run `flutter pub add package_name` from the root of your project.
 This adds the dependency to your [`pubspec.yaml`][] file.
-You can then import the package in your Dart file.
+After you add the dependency, `import` the package in your Dart file.

-Occasionally, you may also need to change app settings or initialization logic- which will be explained in the package's "Readme" page on [pub.dev][].
+Occasionally, you might also need to change app settings or initialization logic- which should be explained in the package's "Readme" page on [pub.dev][].

 ### Accessing the photo library
 In Swift and Objective-C, you use `PhotoKit` and the `PhotosUI` framework to access user photos.

-In Flutter, you can use the [`image_picker`][] plugin, which supplies an `ImpagePicker` class that is used to display the user's photo library.
+In Flutter, you can use the [`image_picker`][] plugin that supplies an `ImpagePicker` class, which
+displays the user's photo library.

 ### Accessing the camera
-In SwiftUI and UIKit, to allow your app's users to take a photo, you use the `UIImagePickerController` class, with the `.camera` `sourceType`.
+In SwiftUI and UIKit, to allow your app's users to take a photo, use the `UIImagePickerController` class with the `.camera` `sourceType`.

 In Flutter, to access the camera,